pfsense/docs/source/hardware/remove-f1-boot-prompt.rst

 holding the root (*/*) slice.
 For this, we will assume *ada0*.

 First, set a special debug mode that allows writing to the early parts of the disk.
-This enables the so-called “foot shooting mode” so be careful!
+This enables the so-called "foot shooting mode" so be careful!

 .. code::